 Lastly, you have the option to control what Outlook is allowed to send over to WorkSpace.
 It is the idea that WorkSpace will act as your main point of entry for appointments, thus it is important to restrict Outlook’s control of the WorkSpace calendar.
 Most directly, you won’t want Outlook to delete appointments from WorkSpace.
 Adding and editing are more commonly selected which will allow for appointments to be pushed from Outlook to WorkSpace that are brand new, or that have been changed in Outlook.

-Please note: While the OfficeTools calendar and the Outlook calendar can be connected there is still a difference in the way the two programs manage data.
+Please note: While the OfficeTools by CARET calendar and the Outlook calendar can be connected there is still a difference in the way the two programs manage data.

 The number one thing to watch out for while implementing this integration is that Outlook does not require a client name to enter an appointment.
-Whereas OfficeTools is a client-driven software, meaning a client is required when creating an appointment.
-The number one concern while implementing is when creating an appointment in Outlook, understand that when it is synchronized into OfficeTools it will not know which contact to be associated with, so OfficeTools will assign it to the (Unspecified) contact in your contact list.
+Whereas OfficeTools by CARET is a client-driven software, meaning a client is required when creating an appointment.
+The number one concern while implementing is when creating an appointment in Outlook, understand that when it is synchronized into OfficeTools by CARET it will not know which contact to be associated with, so OfficeTools by CARET will assign it to the (Unspecified) contact in your contact list.

 5. Select desired options and click OK.